-What's more fun than buying a bunch of new stuff to adorn your future home?
-Not much.
-But making big purchases before closing could be trouble.
-There are still a few major hurdles to jump before closing.
+What's better than buying a bunch of new furnishings to adorn your future home?
+Nothing.
+But buying big ticket items before your loan closes could be trouble.
+Until the keys are handed over, there still remain some hurdles to jump.
 Below you'll find a list of actions to stay away from during this crucial time of your home purchase.

-Don't buy luxury items.
-Although you may be dreaming of ways to turn your new house into a castle, avoid major purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you avoid vacations and car purchases until your loan closes.
+Don't buy big-ticket items.
+Although you will be listing ways to turn your new house into a castle, avoid major purchases like appliances, electronics, or expensive furnishings.
+You will also want to avoid vacations and car purchases until your loan closes.
 Your credit numbers could change suddenly if you make a huge purchase using plastic.
 It's also a bad idea to make those large purchases using cash.
 Lenders are examining your available cash when considering your loan.

 Don't go on a job search.
-Consistency in your career history is a good thing to banks and other lenders.
-Getting a new job may not compromise your ability to qualify for a loan - particularly if you are getting a better salary.
-But for some, changing jobs during the mortgage loan application process may bring concern and stymie your approval.
+Stability in your work history is a good thing to banks and other lenders.
+Changing jobs may not compromise your ability to qualify for a loan - particularly if you are getting a better salary.
+But for some people, changing jobs during the loan approval process might raise concern and affect your application.

-Don't give funds directly to your seller (commonly in cases of "for sale by owner) seller a "good faith" deposit, made out directly to him.
-Your good faith money does not belong to the seller: it is actually yours until the transaction is final.
-Some FSBO sellers may not realize that any good faith funds should go toward your expenses upon closing.
-Get an attorney or other neutral person who can hold the funds or place them in a trust account until you close.
-The disposition of good faith money, if your sale falls through, should be written in the purchase agreement with the seller.
+Don't give your FSBO (for sale by owner) seller a "good faith" deposit, made out directly to him.
+Your good faith deposit does not belong to the seller: it remains yours until closing.
+Your FSBO seller might not know that your earnest money is to go toward your expenses upon closing.
+Get an attorney or other neutral party who is able to hang on to the funds or place them in a trust account until you close.
+The final disposition of good faith funds, if your sale fails, should be indicated in the purchase agreement with the seller.

 Harbor View Lending* a DBA of Megastar Financial can walk you through the pitfalls of getting a mortgage.
 Call us: (207) 571-8034.